tobias-kuendig/hacompanion/README.md

 ## Receiving notifications

-The companion can receive notifications from Home Assistant and display them using `libnotify`.
+The companion can receive notifications from Home Assistant and display them using `notify-send`.
 To test the integration, start the companion and execute the following service in Home Assistant:

 ```yaml